chagasVinicius/project-nu/README.md

 {:id-acc ID, :op-id ID,  :type-op ('debit' or 'credit'),  :desc (description), :amount (value), :date (date)}
 ```
 Each operation is added to your respective account ref.
-Then, the project-nu can work directly with the account.
+Then, the project can work directly with the account.
 All the other commands to an account, such as GET "/account-balance", just need the account ID to be run.

 ## Prerequisites